dotnet/AspNetDocs/aspnet/includes/rp.md

-For new web app development, we recommend Blazor.
-For more information, see [ASP.NET Core Blazor tutorials](/aspnet/core/blazor/tutorials/).
+For new web app development, we recommend [Blazor](xref:blazor/index).